Webinar

 Michel: That's the first time you're happy that I'm in a call of yours.
 That's very interesting.
 So I’m Michel, VP Engineering at THEO, also doing some customer success for four years already, and happy to talk about viewer engagement and monetization.

 Willem: Thank you, Michel!
 I'm Willem, VP Sales at THEO, based in New York City, focused on the North American market.
-Seven plus years at THEO, so a lot of people will know me already and yeah, very involved in our new projects, which we will talk about today.
+Seven plus years at THEO, so a lot of people will know me already and yeah, I'm very involved in our new projects, which we will talk about today.
 So very happy to be here!

 And as a technology provider to our hundreds of customers, we want to help with that by reaching more platforms, by generating more ad revenue, but also by enhancing the ads and overall viewing experience, which will be the main topic of the webinar of today.
 As you see on the screen, that's what we want to talk about today – how does the future of viewer engagement and monetization look like.

 Willem: Yes, indeed!
 I think we have all the people joined, so let's kick it off.
 First, some practical things: if you've spoken to Michel and I before, you know that we like to keep things very conversational, very interactive.
 So we have a questions button down at the bottom, so please ask your questions there and we have an emoji button - if you want to react, if you want to let us know how you feel, please do that!
-We like to see your engagement.
+We'd like to see your engagement.
 We will also do a poll at the beginning with some questions.
 So you will be able to check the results down at the bottom right.
-An important thing as well, if you had colleagues who couldn't join, we will send the slides and recording after the webinar together with some other exciting stuff that we will talk about today, but I'm not gonna spill everything yet.
+An important thing as well, if you had colleagues who couldn't join, we will send the slides and recording after the webinar together with some other exciting stuff that we will talk about today, but I'm not going to spill everything yet.

 So the agenda for today: we'll run through why we are doing this webinar, the future of monetization and pure engagement.
 So that shows a bit that we think things can be improved.
-So to show you what can be improved, we want to first show the state of the ad technology today, why we believe we need to optimize the ad experience.
+To show you what can be improved, we want to first show the state of the ad technology today, why we believe we need to optimize the ad experience.
 And then obviously we will come with a solution, a new approach to ad insertion - very exciting!
-Then at the end we will do a key takeaways of this webinar, especially focused on the business side.
+Then at the end we will share key takeaways of this webinar, especially focused on the business side.
 And we will do a specific Q&A session at the end, but we like to also address the questions along the way, just bear with us that we're also presenting, but we're trying to manage it as we go.

 Why this webinar?

-Michel: So we're really talking about an early access program today and to remind them what I really agree on with Willem is the pivotal role of the player.
+Michel: So we're really talking about an early access program today and to remind them what I really agree on with Willem is - the pivotal role of the player.
 So really, if you want to push your experience to the next level.
-We see it in latency, actually in the entire live streaming, but now also in ads, it's very exciting to see that the player is a pivotal component in doing that well and getting to the new experience.
+We see it in latency, actually in the entire live streaming, but now also in the ads, it's very exciting to see that the player is a pivotal component in doing that well and getting to the new experience.
 And I think that's what we're going to highlight or try to show today also.

 Willem: Yes, thank you for that, Michel.
 Moving to the next slide: so why the hell is a player company talking about ads?
 It's probably what's all on your mind today.
 So Michel, enlighten us, why do we as a player company are we doing this webinar today?